exercism/go/exercises/concept/the-farm/.meta/design.md

 - Know how to create an error
 - Know how to return an error
-- Know how to check an error
+- Know how to check for errors
-- Know when and how to return as soon as an error occurs.
+- Know when and how to properly handle errors.